osrf/vrx-docker/README.md

 * Currently, only the `/vrx/task/info` topic is recorded in the generated rosbag to save space.
 You can change this by editing `vrx_server/vrx-server/run_vrx_trial.sh` and changing the `rosbag record ...` line to `rosbag record -O ~/vrx_rostopics.bag --all &`

+* Currently, the playback log files are always played back at the same speed.
+To change the speed of playback, you must change the rate of recording.
+You can change this by editing `vrx_server/vrx-server/run_vrx_trial.sh` and changing the `RECORD_PERIOD=...`.
+A higher number means faster playback.
+A lower number means slower playback.
 * Note that some scripts (build_image.bash, run_container.bash, run_trial.bash, all multi_scripts for running) have an optional \[-n --nvidia\] argument that should be set for Nvidia devices.
 Please create an issue if there are any difficulties with this.

 ## Expected errors: